bryanburgers/node-mustache-express/README.md

 ## Parameters

-The mustacheExpress method can take two parameters: the directory of the partials and the extension of the partials.
+The mustacheExpress method can take three parameters: the directory of the partials, the extension of the partials, and an optional array of tags.
 When a partial is requested by a template, the file will be loaded from `path.resolve(directory, partialName + extension)`.
 By default, these values are determined by Express.

 **Example:** If you want to create a folder for your partials in the view directory like so: